Photographs by Stu Rosner

-A series of her images, Ms. Behavior, is featured at the Griffin Museum at Digital Silver Imaging, 9 Brighton St., Belmont, MA, January 9 through March 14, 2014.
-A reception and informal talk with the artist is January 9th from 6-8 p.m.
+A series of Rosner’s photographs of graffiti called “Pentimento,” is featured at the Griffin Museum at Digital Silver Imaging, 9 Brighton St., Belmont, MA, on October 14 through January 8, 2014.
+A reception and informal talk with the artist will take place November 13, 2014 from 6-8 p.m.

 The exhibit is open to the public Mondays through Fridays, 9:30 a.m. to 5:30 p.m.